zbiko/perfnvim/README.md

 # PerfNvim
 This is fork of PerfNvim: a Neovim plugin designed to integrate Perforce version control operations seamlessly into your workflow.
 It provides easy-to-use key mappings for common Perforce commands, enhancing your productivity.
+The fork implements:
+- line annotation about added / removed / modified coe
+- background worker that updates p4 data making it more responsive
+- status line information on current file (requires lualine) - see example of configuration below.

 ## Features